Sylius/Sylius/docs/book/installation/installation.rst

 Initiating A New Sylius Project
 -------------------------------

-Create your new project by running:
+To begin creating your new project, run this command:

 .. code-block:: bash